Charlotte vs. Rice NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Rice and its opponents have combined to score more than 53 points in five of eight games this season.
+- Rice has combined with its opponents to score more than 53 points in five of eight games this season.

-- The combined points per game average of the two teams, 43.9, is 9.1 points fewer than Saturday's over/under.
+- The two teams combine to average 43.9 points per game, 9.1 less than the over/under in this contest.

-- This contest's total is 13.1 points under the 66.1 these two squads combine to give up per game in 2021.
+- The 66.1 points per game these two squads have allowed their opponents to score this season are 13.1 more than the 53 over/under in this contest.

 Charlotte Stats and Trends

-- In Charlotte's eight games this season, it has four wins against the spread.
+- Charlotte has played eight games, with four wins against the spread.

-- The 49ers covered the spread in their only game when favored by 6 points or more.
+- This season, the 49ers won ATS in their only game as a favorite of 6 points or more.

-- Charlotte's games this year have gone over the total in two out of eight opportunities (25%).
+- Charlotte's games this year have hit the over two times in eight opportunities (25%).

 - Find the latest spread and moneyline odds for Charlotte at SISportsbook.